Hubert Hughes

 Hubert Benjamin Hughes (15 October 1933 – 7 May 2021) was an Anguillan politician.
 He was the island territory's Chief Minister from 16 March 1994 to 6 March 2000, and again between February 2010 and April 2015.

+Hughes was the only independent elected to parliament in the 1976 Anguillian general election, while the other seats were won by the People's Progressive Party (PPP).
+He later supported a motion of no confidence against Ronald Webster, which succeeded as he was joined by several members of the PPP.

 He had stated his intention to lead the island to separation from the United Kingdom.
 This is despite the fact that European Union assistance funds, and visa-free entry to the US, Canada, EU and islands in the French and Dutch Caribbean such as Saint Martin would stop.